inputfalken/Sharpy/articles/Sharpy.Builder.Examples/configuring.md

 If you don't have Sharpy installed, please visit [Getting Started](./getting.started.md)

-You can configure the [Builder](xref:Sharpy.Builder) by passing a [Configurement](xref:Sharpy.Configurement) instance to the constructor. the [Configurement](xref:Sharpy.Configurement) class contains interface properties which you can overwrite to change the behaviour of the [Builder](xref:Sharpy.Builder). the following example demonstrates how you could configure the [Builder](xref:Sharpy.Builder).
+You can configure the [Builder](xref:Sharpy.Builder) by passing a [Configurement](xref:Sharpy.Configurement) instance to the constructor.
+The [Configurement](xref:Sharpy.Configurement) class contains interface properties which you can overwrite to change the behaviour of the [Builder](xref:Sharpy.Builder).
+The following example demonstrates how you could configure the [Builder](xref:Sharpy.Builder).

 ## Configuring NameProvider